achristen/Meteobike/readme.md

 To ensure it works, you must change permissions of the file as follows (make it executable).
 This way, it can be started with a double-click:

-    $ chmod +x  ~/Desktop/meteobike.sh
+    $ chmod +x  ~/Desktop/meteobike04.sh

-Now you can double-click `meteobike.sh` to start the user interface.
+Now you can double-click `meteobike04.sh` to start the user interface.
 Later, we will automate the start-up during the boot process.

 ## Entering the calibration coefficients